somhi/MIDI2SBC/README.md

 # MIDI I2S SBC Pmod Edge Interface

-STATUS (22/11/22): See log updates for minor changes from v0.7 to v1.1
+STATUS (26/12/22): Finished gerber files for v1.10.
+See changelog for updates from v0.7 to v1.1

 STATUS (24/03/22): Finished most of testing satisfactorily.